 #1.
 Top 3 Crucial Google Analytics eCommerce Metrics

-The best place to start is with the 3 most revealing Google Analytics eCommerce figures: Pageviews, Avg.
+The best place to start is with the three most revealing Google Analytics eCommerce figures: Pageviews, Avg.
 Time on Page, and Exit Percentage.

-When considering these three factors for each of your content pages, you’ll be able to see which ones have the biggest impact and why.
+When considering these three factors for each of your content pages, you’ll be able to see which ones have the most significant impact and why.

 All three of these metrics are found in Behavior > Site Content > All Pages.
-This data sets work on all pages of a site, too, not just content posts.
+These data sets work on all pages of a site, too, not just content posts.

 Of the three metrics, Pageviews is the simplest, but also the vaguest.
-This makes it great for giving quick and somewhat accurate first impressions, but it requires additional data before you can make concrete assessments.
+This makes it great to give quick and somewhat accurate first impressions, but it requires additional data before making concrete assessments.

-The difficult, though, is that pages with a lot of page views aren’t always successful.
-Clickbait, for example, can have a high number of views, but the visitor bounces almost immediately when the content disappoints them.
+The difficulty, though, is that pages with a lot of page views aren’t always successful.
+For example, Clickbait can have a high number of views, but the visitor bounces almost immediately when the content disappoints them.
 That’s why it’s always important to cross-check a post’s page views against the time on page and Exit %.

 1.2 Avg.
 Time on Page